mderler/index-cards-app/docs/userstories/userstory_01.md

 ## Internal state change

--   Remove topic with all of its cards
+-   Remove topic with all of its cards from the database.

 ## Output